Jinghua2128/LabRats/README.md

 - **VR UI Interaction Sensitivity**: Sliders may require precise ray positioning depending on controller tracking.

+- **Currently Only have one working lab**: Only gravity lab is working and circuit lab is still work in progress.

 ---

 ## Puzzle / Experiment Answers